chris-pearce/scally/components/README.md

 They're rare cases where baking in outer spacing to the default component styles is valid but it is rare, but it should be scrutinised over like everything with OOCSS.

-#### Avoid element selectors

-*Coming soon*.

 #### Encapsulation

-Avoid coupling or entangling components, even if that means the code is not as DRY as you think it should be.
-Isolation prevents avoidable complexity and is an important part of robust reuse.
-Prevents styles from leaking outside the component.
+Components should be encapsulated as much as possible, even if that means your CSS is not as DRY as you think it should be.
+The main aim is to prevent styles from leaking outside of the component because this isolation prevents avoidable complexity and results in higher code reuse.

-#### Outer layout

-*Coming soon*.
+*Most of how to write a component well falls into understanding the principles of OOCSS, [see here](#further-reading) for some good learning on this.*